Hand holding cell phone connected to Wi-Fi, utilizing Managed Wi-Fi services for business connectivity

 Challenges

-While Wi-Fi technology continues to provide advantages and opportunities for small- and medium-sized businesses, its rapid and continual development has created some thorny challenges for business owners.
+While Wi-Fi technology continues to provide advantages and opportunities for small- and medium-sized businesses, its rapid and continual development has created a number of thorny challenges for business owners.

 As noted previously, Wi-Fi technology continues to evolve at a brisk pace.
 Wi-Fi 6 went mainstream around 2020.
-About two years later, Wi-Fi 6E was broadly adopted and integrated into mobile phones and other devices.
-12 months later, Wi-Fi 7 was deemed enterprise-ready.
+About two years later, Wi-Fi 6E was broadly adopted and integrated into mobile phones, tablets, and other devices.
+12 months later, Wi-Fi 7 was deemed enterprise ready.
 Looking forward, Wi-Fi 8, which is so new that its use cases haven’t been fully identified, is expected to be integrated into access points and devices circa 2027.
-This rapid advancement means that SMBs, especially those that are not early adopters of new technologies, have very little time to acclimate to the latest Wi-Fi technology before it’s time to begin planning for the next generation.
+This rapid advancement means that companies, especially those that are not early adopters of new technologies, have very little time to acclimate to the latest Wi-Fi technology before it’s time to begin planning for the next generation.

 That is not to say that a business must upgrade to the latest Wi-Fi technology when it becomes available.
 Wi-Fi 5 is considered outdated but is still widely used in SMBs.
 While it is doubtful that router and access point OEMs will stop supporting Wi-Fi 5 or 4 anytime soon, the difference between older generations and new ones, in terms of performance, functionality and network security, will prompt many SMBs to upgrade.

-As difficult as it is for SMB owners to try and keep pace with the changing technologies, the day-to-day management of even a modest-sized Wi-Fi network may be even more difficult.
-Much of the maintenance is focused on preventing unauthorized access, data theft, and malware attacks.
-The job of keeping your Wi-Fi network secure and updated includes but is not limited to:
+As difficult as it is for small business owners to try and keep pace with the changing technologies, the day-to-day management of even a modest-sized Wi-Fi network may be even more difficult.
+Much of the maintenance is focusesd on preventing unauthorized access, data theft, malware attacks, and other security risks.
+The task of maintaining Wi-Fi security and keeping it updated includes but is not limited to:

 • Regularly updating router firmware